Mr-Dhineshraj/shopping_cart_Task/README.md

+This is the project of react js-Day 2 Task 1

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.